-Last year our community liaison officer participated in only a few opportunities of community outreach due to the COVID-19 Safer at Home Order and other mandates that caused businesses, schools and other venues to restrict visitation, such as special events and presentations on a variety of topics.
+Last year our community liaison officer participated in several opportunities of community outreach such as special events and presentations on a variety of topics.
 Subject matter in these safety presentations range from scam awareness, civilian response to active threats, emerging drug trends, and other crime prevention topics.

-In response to several active threat incidents in the United States and here in Wisconsin, we have been working proactively with area businesses, schools, and churches to assist them with crisis planning and offering suggestions to improve the security at their buildings.
+In response to several active threat incidents in the United States and here in Wisconsin, we work proactively with area businesses, schools, and churches to assist them with crisis planning and offer suggestions to improve the security at their buildings.
 This has become a collaborative project with other Fox Valley law enforcement agencies.
 All of these department's community liaison officers work as a team when conducting these free security and risk assessments.
-In 2020 security assessments were limited due to COVID.